+Benjamin Moore Decorator’s White is one of the most popular Benjamin Moore white colors.
 Decorator’s White is a bright white paint color that has just the slightest touch of a gray background.
-It’s a pretty white color that is excellent for trim, baseboards, doors and cabinets.
+It’s a pretty shade that is excellent for trim, baseboards, doors and cabinets.

 Read on to learn why BM Decorator’s White might be a great fit for your home.
 I’m sharing all the details in this complete color review!